 The examples we have considered are merely manifestations of a general misconception to the effect that ideas, thoughts, experiences and feelings are only contingently connected with their overt forms of expression in social practices.
 One of the most seriously misleading manifestations of this general misconception is expressed in the common assumption that language is symbolic.
-For, in the way that assumption is most naturally construed, this expresses or lends support to the prevalent misapprehension that language is merely a system of signs or symbols to convey messages which are formulated prior to and independently of language.3 Thus it is often proposed as an intelligible supposition that it is possible to think without any medium of expression, even if one requires language to communicate the thoughts.
+For, in the way that assumption is most naturally construed, this expresses or lends support to the prevalent misapprehension that language is merely a system of signs or symbols to convey messages which are formulated prior to and independently of language.
+9 Thus it is often proposed as an intelligible supposition that it is possible to think without any medium of expression, even if 'one requires language to communicate the thoughts.
 Yet it is a consequence of this assumption that one could intelligibly suppose an owl to be capable of profound philosophical ideas, even though it so happens that he has not managed to learn the language in which to express them.
-Clearly however wise owls may be in fable, such a supposition makes no sense, since, without the requisite ability to express oneself in language, nothing could count as having the ability for profound philosophical ideas.
+Clearly, however wise owls may be in fable, such a supposition makes no sense, since, without the requisite ability to express onself in language, nothing could count as having the ability for profound philosophical ideas.
+And that is to say that the learning of linguistic techniques is a necessary precondition of the capacity in an individual for philosophical thinking and ideas.
+It is in this sense that the teaching of techniques, so far from inhibiting or distorting freedom of thought and individual development, is the only way of making it possible.